DenchiSoft/VTubeStudio/README.md

 `"pluginName"` and `"pluginDeveloper"` have to match the values you used when requesting the token, otherwise the authentication request will fail.

-If the token is valid and API access has not been revoked by the user, you will get the follwing response:
+If the token is valid and API access has not been revoked by the user, you will get the following response:

 **`RESPONSE`**
 ```json